zsbeih/Rewixxcloudapptest/README.md

 cp .env.example .env
 ```

-- Update VERYFI_CLIENT_ID, VERYFI_API_KEY, and SERPAPI_KEY with your respective IDs and keys
+- Update VERYFI_CLIENT_ID, VERYFI_API_KEY, and SERPAPI_KEY in `scripts/.env` with ID and keys in Environment Variables Google Doc

 #### 3. Start the Frontend